nunolopes/anql/README.md

 # Annotated RDF

+This project contains the following directory structure :
+* **anql**: the adapted SWI-Prolog for Annotated RDF and AnQL

 The SWI Prolog source code of our prototype.
 This package has the following structure:

 * aRDF.pl - the generic framework